Merits and Demerits of Fixed Exchange Rate System

 This may increase the hypothesis of devaluation.
 When this reliance interprets into aggressive purchasing of one currency hereby forcing the government to devalue, it is known to compose a notional attack on a currency.
 Fixed exchange rates are liable to such types of attacks, as has been observed in the time period before the subside of the Bretton Woods System.

 Merits and Demerits of Flexible Exchange Rate System

-The flexible exchange rate system provides the government more flexibility and they don’t need to perpetuate large stocks of foreign exchange reserves.
+The flexible exchange rate system provides the government more flexibility, and they don’t need to perpetuate large stocks of foreign exchange reserves.
 The vital merit of flexible exchange rates is that movements in the exchange rate instinctively take care of the deficits and surpluses in the Balance of Payment.
-Also, nations gain independence in regulating their monetary policies, since they do not have to interfere to maintain exchange rate which is instinctively taken care of by the market.
+Also, nations gain independence in regulating their monetary policies, since they do not have to interfere with maintaining the exchange rate, which is instinctively taken care of by the market.

 The above mentioned is the concept that is explained in detail about the Merits and Demerits of Flexible and Fixed Exchange Rate Systems for the Class 12 students.
 To know more, stay tuned to BYJU’S.